polterguy/phosphorusfive/plugins/p5.web/README.md

 ## Creating your first Ajax web widget

-Below is a piece of code that allows you to create an Ajax web widget, which handles the "click" event on the server, and modifies the widget's text property when clicked, to becomes the server-time.
+Below is a piece of code that allows you to create an Ajax web widget, which handles the "click" event on the server, and modifies the widget's text property when clicked.

 ```
-p5.web.widgets.create-literal:my-widget
+create-widget:my-widget
   element:h3
   parent:content
   position:0